launchql/launchql/functions/simple-email/README.md

 Simple Knative-compatible email function used with the LaunchQL jobs system.

-This function is intentionally minimal: it sends an email directly from the job payload without querying GraphQL or deriving any additional context.
-It uses `@launchql/postmaster` under the hood, which is typically configured to talk to Mailgun or another email provider via environment variables.
+This function is intentionally minimal: it reads an email payload from the job body and **logs it only** (dry‑run mode).
+It does **not** send any email.
+This is useful while wiring up jobs and Knative without needing a real mail provider configured.

 ## Expected job payload